-- Materially altering the exterior of a landmark. - · Adding a new structure to a landmark site. - Moving a landmark, or a material portion of a landmark, to a different location. - Installing a sign on the exterior of a landmark, or on a landmark site. - Using a cleaning method on an exterior landmark surface that is susceptible to being damaged or degraded by that cleaning method. - Dividing any tax parcel comprising all or part of a landmark site, or voluntarily granting any easement on that tax parcel if the easement may impair the preservation, maintenance, exterior appearance or historic character of the landmark.
+- Materially altering the exterior of a landmark. - Adding a new structure to a landmark site. - Moving a landmark, or a material portion of a landmark, to a different location. - Installing a sign on the exterior of a landmark, or on a landmark site. - Using a cleaning method on an exterior landmark surface that is susceptible to being damaged or degraded by that cleaning method. - Dividing any tax parcel comprising all or part of a landmark site, or voluntarily granting any easement on that tax parcel if the easement may impair the preservation, maintenance, exterior appearance or historic character of the landmark.

 A "certificate of appropriateness" is different from a building permit, sign permit or zoning permit, and is not a substitute for those permits.
-A "certificate of appropriateness" merely certifies that the proposed action is acceptable from a landmark preservation standpoint.
-This ordinance spells out standards for issuing "certificates of appropriateness" (see below).
-The Commission may grant limited "variances" from those ordinance standards, as appropriate (see below).
+A "certificate of appropriateness" merely certifies that a proposed action is acceptable from a landmark preservation standpoint.
+This ordinance spells out the procedure for obtaining a "certificate of appropriateness" (see below).